ahanba/hiatus/README.markdown

 --------
 Ruby 1.9.2 or 1.9.3
 Windows XP, Windows 7
-*Although I have not tested it, I think hiatus works on other language environments.
+*Although it has not been tested, hiatus may work on other language environments.
 OS default encoding is set dynamically when generating Excel output file.

 Installation
 ---------
-1. Install [Ruby](http://rubyinstaller.org/) 1.9.3, and check on **tk** option on installation
+1. Install [Ruby](http://rubyinstaller.org/) 1.9.3.
+Check on **tk** option on installation
-2. Install GNU Aspell ([Mac](http://aspell.net/), [Win](http://aspell.net/win32/)) and dictionaries you want.
+2. Install GNU Aspell ([Mac](http://aspell.net/), [Win](http://aspell.net/win32/)) and dictionaries you need.
 3. Add 'C:\Program Files (x86)\Aspell\bin' to your environmental variable PATH.
 4. On 'C:\Program Files (x86)\Aspell\bin', copy **aspell-15.dll** and save it as **aspell.dll**.
 Also save **pspell-15.dll** as **pspell.dll**.
 5. Start command prompt and run following commands